 'Yiayia' (Grandmother), is a small painting in acrylics on canvas completed in December 2018 and measuring 50 x 40 cm approximately.
-This work is now available to buy from our on-line shop.
-Please contact me for details regarding postage and insurance.
+This work is now available for a limited time at Cank Street Gallery, Leicester from June 6th.44-46 Cank Street Leicester LE15GW email@example.com 0116 2530313 The painting won the second prize in this year's Cank Street Open Exhibition.

 The exhibition is now over, but the works shown can still be seen in the 'Personal Maps' book on the 'Books' page.

 Thank you for visiting my website.
 Art is something which gives meaning to my life and enables me to look beyond the ordinary, expressing ideas and feelings that I hope resonate with others.